• Skip to primary navigation

 • Use the cooked steak to make steak tacos or steak fajitas.

-• Make a delicious steak sandwich.
+• Make a steak sandwich or steak salad.

 Cut flank steak on a white platter with chimichurri sauce on top of it with a bowl of chimichurri beside it.